^

 • Aplastic anemia.

-Their number varies considerably with such pathologies as: blood diseases, poisonings, systemic collagenoses, acute infections.
-They are responsible for the immune response of the body to various stimuli.
-Virocytes are capable of differentiation, as they absorb damaged cells, harmful microorganisms and bacteria.
+Their number fluctuates significantly in such pathologies as: blood diseases, poisoning, systemic collagenoses, acute infections.
+They are responsible for the body's immune response to various irritants.
+Virocytes are capable of differentiation, since they absorb damaged cells, harmful microorganisms and bacteria.

-In a healthy body, with normal functioning of all organs and systems, there are no virolets.
-The causes of atypical mononuclear cells are different.
-They are detected during a laboratory examination, they are determined as a percentage of the number of leukocyte cells.
-If the concentration of atypical cells exceeds 10%, then the viral infection is in acute or progressive form.
-In this case, an additional blood test and medical consultation are performed to clarify the diagnosis.
+In a healthy organism, with normal functioning of all organs and systems, virocytes are absent.
+The reasons for the appearance of atypical mononuclear cells are different.
+They are detected during laboratory examination, they are determined as a percentage of the number of leukocyte cells.
+If the concentration of atypical cells exceeds 10%, then the viral infection is in an acute or progressive form.
+In this case, additional blood tests and a doctor's consultation are carried out to clarify the diagnosis.

-The main reason for the appearance of virotsitov is infectious and viral diseases.
-Such ailments are accompanied by fever, an active increase in the liver, spleen and lymph nodes.
+The main reason for the appearance of virocytes is infectious and viral diseases.
+Such illnesses are accompanied by fever, active enlargement of the liver, spleen and lymph nodes.
 Mononucleosis can change the quantitative composition of the blood.
-At the initial stage of the disease, along with an increase in the number of atypical cells, an increase in the number of stab neutrophils is observed, and the number of segmented neutrophils decreases.
+At the initial stage of the disease, along with an increase in the number of atypical cells, an increase in the number of band neutrophils is observed, and the number of segmented neutrophils decreases.

 You are reporting a typo in the following text: